If you are looking for palm oil free peanut butter, you know it can be difficult.

-If you know of any other brands of no palm oil peanut butter, please share in the Comments.
-Thank you!
+Please share in the Comments why you seek these products.
+If you know of any other brands of no palm oil peanut butter, please make a Comment as well.

 Note, we are not medical professionals.
 This is not medical advice.
 Please consult with your physician.
 The information is based on our own Internet research, reading labels in stores, and reaching out to companies.
 Use this as a reference point.
 This list is not guaranteed.